 Note1: Figures on a quarterly basis and those on a year-to-date basis are expressed in billions of yen.
 However, the sum of the figures provided on a year-to-date basis may not be necessarily the sum of those on a quarterly basis.
 Amounts of less than ¥0.1 billion in (B) are rounded down and the other rows are rounded off in ¥0.1 billion.
 Note2: In the third quarter ended December 31, 2017, Sony Life recorded a gain on the sale of real estate held for investment purposes.
-Under U.S.GAAP operating income includes this gain due to it is treated as investment gains on general account, however, under Japanese GAAD or the sale of the sal
+Under U.S.GAAP operating income includes this gain due to it is treated as investment gains on general account, however, under Japanese C AAD ordinger untits of the sale of the action of the sale of